Brooke County, West Virginia

 Courthouse in Brooke County, West Virginia

 Brooke County, in the northern panhandle of West Virginia (WV), was created in 1797 and named for Virginia governor Robert Brooke.
-Its county seat is at Wellsburg, though Weirton, is its largest city.
+Its county seat is at Wellsburg, though Weirton is its largest city.
 The first European settlers in Brooke County were the Cox brothers, who arrived in the early 1770s.
 Alexander Campbell, who founded of the Disciples of Christ, settled here and established Bethany College at Bethany, WV.
-The first Grimes Golden apple tree was discovered and developed here by Thomas Grimes.
-The flows across the western flank of the county from north to south.
+Thomas Grimes discovered and developed the first Grimes Golden apple tree here.
+The Ohio River flows across the western flank of the county from north to south.
 As of the 2010 census, the population of Brooke County was 24,609.

 Cities & Towns in Brooke County